Dwellings / Dwelling additions within the Green Wedge Zone

 - Construct dwelling additions to an existing dwelling

-Dwellings within the Green Wedge zone
+Dwellings within a Green Wedge zone

 A planning permit is required to construct a dwelling (including the construction of a replacement dwelling) and to undertake dwelling additions.
 A planning permit is also required to use a rural property for residential purposes (i.e. a dwelling) on all lots within the Green Wedge Zone.

 It is important to note that not all vacant lots within the Green Wedge Zone will be suitable for residential purposes.
 There is no entitlement to construct a house on rural land.
-Prior to purchasing a property within the Green Wedge Zone or contemplating residential development on rural land, it is strongly recommended that you contact the Shire’s Statutory Planning team on (03) 5950 1010 to discuss your proposal.
+Prior to purchasing a property within the Green Wedge Zone or contemplating residential development on rural land, it is strongly recommended that you contact the Shire’s Planning Support team on (03) 5950 1010 to discuss your proposal.

 All applications must satisfy the provisions of the Mornington Peninsula Planning Scheme and have particular regard to landscape (will the dwelling blend within the landscape?), land use (will the use of the land compromise the agricultural use of the land and the use of nearby properties?) and environmental issues (how does the proposal seek to protect/enhance vegetation, waterways, habitat corridors etc?).

 Application requirements for dwellings / dwelling additions in the Green Wedge Zone